41 Employee Retention Ideas (That Actually Work)

 18. Crowdsource your hiring criteria

 Poor staff retention is often a symptom of bad hiring.
 To make your hiring better, turn to the true experts: your teammates!
-By asking and listening to the thoughts of people who actually do the jobs you’re hiring into, you’re going to get significantly better results.
+By asking and listening to the thoughts of people who actually do the jobs you’re hiring, you will get significantly better results.
 Ask people for input on what to look for in new hires using Signal, our new Job Analysis tool.
 This will help your recruiters and hiring managers reach alignment on exactly what to look for, how to attract people, and how to convince the right people to join your company.

 19. Create a culture of vulnerability

-The trust we have with senior leaders in a company is crucial to employee retention.
+Our trust in senior leaders in a company is crucial to employee retention.
 Leading sociologist Brené Brown suggests that vulnerability is often lacking in leadership.
-Her work explains that through sharing our struggles we build trust.
+Her work explains that through sharing our struggles, we build trust.
 Put simply, being vulnerable creates a space for leaders to let others connect with them on a deeper level.
 Telling strategically vulnerable stories is a great way for leaders to build trust and lower retention levels.

 20. Onboard people properly